Order-preserving strong schemes for SDEs with locally Lipschitz coefficients: Preliminary

 Then for any $N$ and $k=0,1,\ldots,N$ the following inequality holds:

 where $K>0$ and $\gamma\geq1$ do not depend on $h$ and $k,$ i.e., the order of accuracy of the method \eqref{eq:one-step-abstract} is $q=q_{2}-1/2.$ \end{thm}

 According to this theorem, we can obtain the convergence order of a one-step method by providing boundedness of moments and local truncation error of the one-step method.
 With this theorem, we will prove convergence orders of our balanced Euler and Milstein scheme in next two sections.
-The ideas of the proofs are similar to those in \cite[Section 3]{TreZhang13}.
+The proof for our balanced Euler scheme will be given in details while the proof for our balanced Milstein scheme will be briefed with necessary details since the idea of the proof is very similar.

 In the proofs, we will frequently use the following facts

 which can be readily seen from \eqref{eq:local-lip} and \eqref{eq:monotone-global}.
 From the global monotone condition \eqref{eq:monotone-global}, we can readily obtain